zakk4223/hyprNStack/README.md

 ### Configuration variable differences in comparison to Master Layout
 *  `stacks` The number of *total* stacks, including the master.
 *  `mfact` If this is set to 0 the master is the same size as the stacks.
 So if there is one master and 2 stacks they are all 1/3rd of the screen width(or height).
 Master and 3 stacks they are all 1/4th etc.
+*  `single_mfact` The size of a single centered master window, when center_single_master is set.
 * `center_single_master` When there is a single window on the screen it is centered instead of taking up the entire monitor.
 This replaces the existing `always_center_master` and has slightly different behavior.

+### Workspace layout options
+All configuration variables are also usable as workspace rule layout options.
+Just prefix the setting name with 'nstack-' `workspace=2,layoutopt:nstack-stacks:2,layoutopt:nstack-single_mfact:0.85`

 # Dispatchers